barr-israel/barrcodes/content/posts/1brc_part1/index.md

 ```bash
 ./mvnw clean verify
 ```
-To simply build the generation code, after spending a while looking for the correct version of JDK that will actually manage to build the project.
+To build the generation code, after spending a while looking for the correct version of JDK that will actually manage to build the project.
-And then waiting waiting a few minutes for the 14GB text file to be generated:
+And then waiting a few minutes for the 14GB text file to be generated:
 ```bash
 ./create_measurements.sh 1000000000
 ```